 MIDI – Channel Mappings ↑

-In version 4.5, Napo's MIDI functionality got a significant upgrade.
-It is now possible to map multiple MIDI channels to each of an organ's manuals, where every channel can be given a note range and an octave offset.
-Among other things, one can now realise split functionality even with rather dumb MIDI keyboards that don't offer a splitting feature themselves.
+It is possible to map multiple MIDI channels to each of an organ's manuals, where every channel can be given a note range and an octave offset.
+Among other things, one can realise split functionality even with rather dumb MIDI keyboards that don't offer a splitting feature themselves.

 Suppose we have a MIDI keyboard with seven octaves that sends on channel 2 in the note range 24 - 108, and we would like to use the lowest two octaves to play PiteaMini's Pedal, leaving the upper five octaves for Manual.
 The lowest C key of an organ manual or pedal usually corresponds to MIDI note number 36.
 Thus, we need to map notes 24 - 48 to Pedal with an octave offset +1, and notes 49 - 108 to Manual with an octave offset -1.
 In the Settings view, these channel mappings look like following:

-To create or change the mapping for a manual, tap the Edit button to the right of the name of the manual, and you will get to the MIDI mapping view for this manual:
+To create or change the mapping for a manual or pedal, tap the Edit button to the right of the name, and you will get to the MIDI mapping view for this manual resp. pedal:

 The other way is to long-tap a channel button to get a picker view where you can choose a note range and an octave offset for this channel: